 Introduction

 Let’s start with the session handling basics.
-When the user logs in, the session is created on one web server in the cluster.
-On subsequent requests, the load balancer may bounce that user to another web server which doesn’t have that session information.
+When a user logs in, the session is created on one web server in the cluster.
+On subsequent requests, the load balancer may bounce that user to another web server that doesn’t have that session information.
 To the user, it appears that they are no longer logged in.

 There are two common fixes for this:

-As we see, the centralized session storage looks like the universal solution, both for sticky and non-sticky sessions.
-The default hybris doesn’t support the centralized session storage, but the newer versions support it to an even lesser extent.
+As we can see, centralized session storage looks like the universal solution for both sticky and non-sticky sessions.
+The default hybris does not support centralized session storage, and newer versions support it to an even lesser extent.

 Solution